 What are the best GICs to consider and why?

-What are the best GIC rates in Canada and those providers?
+What are the best GIC rates in Canada in 2023 – and who are those providers?

 Read on to learn more about the best GIC rates in Canada.